Collisteru/collisteru.net/content/other/home/home.md

 Right now this website is mostly dedicated to hosting writing and projects.
 You can read in [Writing](/writing) and [Software](/software).

+## Contact

+You can get in contact with me [here](../about).
+I'm always happy to hear from people who share my interests or who want to work on projects together.
+I'm also happy to help with any questions you have about the content on this site.

 ---
 <!-- A flexbox all in a row, where all the images have a height of ten pixels. -->